Network with top scholars and industry leaders.

 The Department of Electrical and Computer Engineering is uniquely placed to add to the financial aid for our electrical engineering graduate students.
 Through scholarships funded from a $2M MUMMA endowment fund and other foundations, we support and supplement awards for our students.

 As an electrical engineering graduate student, you'll work with top scholars and industry leaders and develop your area of expertise.
-We support your work with seven computer labs with industry-specific software and ten specialized laboratories.
+Your work is supported with faculty expertise and seven computer labs with industry-specific software along with ten specialized laboratories.

 A minimum of 30 semester hours includes: